ethanjone-s/PHYS_250_demo/README.md

-# PHYS_250_demo
+# Ethan_Repo_1
-Creating a GitHub account and repo for comp phys demonstration
+Goal: Creating a GitHub account and repo for comp phys demonstration

 And you can type words here grumble sumble bumble